-- Use the SELECT knob or microphone keys 0~7 to change the setting. - Press the (ENT) or (MENU) key to store the setting and exit.
+- Use the SELECT/ENT knob or microphone keys 0~7 to change the setting. - Press the SELECT/ENT knob or press and hold the CALL key to store the setting and exit.

 DATA SET

 Provides On/Off control for display of Lat/Lon, Date/Time, Speed/Course, and Manual Lat/Lon.
 Also, provides for entry of Manual Lat/Lon coordinates.